ghostwords/chameleon/README.md

 Chameleon is a Chrome privacy extension that :star2: detects fingerprinting-like activity, and :sparkles: protects against fingerprinting, currently by making Chrome look like Tor Browser.

+Please note that while Chameleon detects the use of [canvas fingerprinting](http://www.propublica.org/article/meet-the-online-tracking-device-that-is-virtually-impossible-to-block), Chameleon currently does not protect against this particular fingerprinting technique.
+See the [coverage table](#coverage) below for more on Chameleon's current status.
+However, the next step for Chameleon is to block scripts from loading based on their use of fingerprinting techniques, of which canvas fingerprinting is one.
+This work is in progress now (enabled by tying code execution to originating scripts in [25d7a5](https://github.com/ghostwords/chameleon/commit/25d7a5971347902bac594d669de388416b1f21ca)).

 ### Detection

 Chameleon detects [font enumeration](http://www.lalit.org/lab/javascript-css-font-detect/) and intercepts accesses of fingerprinting-associated JavaScript objects like [Window.navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator).